 Rubber Prices – Historical Graph

 Real-time chart of historical daily rubber prices.
-The prices are down in U.S. dollars per KG.
+The prices are shown in kilogram.

 The current price is and is last updated on .